Gluten Free Pumpkin Pie – Quick Facts

 Instructions

-- Combine Dry Ingredients: Add 1 cup flour, 1 teaspoon salt, 1/4 teaspoon baking powder and 1/4 teaspoon xantham gum to medium mixing bowl.
+- Combine Dry Ingredients: Add 1 cup flour, 1 teaspoon salt, 1/4 teaspoon baking powder and 1/4 teaspoon xanthan gum to a large bowl.
 Stir to combine.

 - Roll Out: Place the dough ball in between two sheets of wax paper and roll out to desired size and approximately 1/4 inch thick.

 - Place in Pie Pan: Peel off the top layer of wax paper and then carefully flip over into your pie plate, making sure the pie plate is centered.
 Peel of the remaining wax paper.
 Gently help the dough fall down, pressing as needed, to mold the dough into the pie plate.
-Crimp the rim with your fingers so the edges are all even.
+Crimp the rim of the crust dough with your fingers, so the edges are all even.
 Set aside.

 - Prep Oven: Preheat oven to 375 degrees F.